go-macaron/docs/en-US/intro/core_concepts.md

 ## Instances

-Any object with type [`macaron.Macaron`](https://gowalker.org/gopkg.in/macaron.v1#Macaron) can be seen as an instance of Macaron, you can have as many as instances you want in a single piece of code.
+Any object with type [`macaron.Macaron`](https://gowalker.org/gopkg.in/macaron.v1#Macaron) can be seen as an instance of Macaron, you can have as many instances as you'd like in a single piece of code.

 ## Handlers